When Decisions Cannot Wait

 • Alignment before interpretation

-We observe whether stated purpose aligns with actual expression before any judgment about meaning or consequence.
+We observe whether a system’s stated direction aligns with actual expression before any judgment about meaning or consequence.

 • Purpose neutrality

-Our optics apply to any stated purpose.
-We do not evaluate whether a purpose is good, harmful, ethical, or desirable.
-We only observe whether it is expressed.
+Our optics apply to any stated direction.
+We do not evaluate whether a direction is good, harmful, ethical, or desirable.
+We observe whether it is coherently expressed.

 • Refusal is a valid outcome